-Bank of America's backtesting multiplier remains unchanged at three for the September 30, 2021 reporting cycle.
-Backtesting excesses for our total Regulatory VaR results, utilizing a one-day holding period, occurred one day during the three and twelve months ended September 30, 2021.
+Bank of America's backtesting multiplier remains unchanged at three for the December 31, 2021 reporting cycle.
+Backtesting excesses for our total Regulatory VaR results, utilizing a one-day holding period, occurred one day during the three months prior to December 31, 2021 and occurred on two days during the twelve months prior to December 31, 2021.